ms/buildtogether.tech/tooling/index.md

 Make has been used by hundreds of thousands of programmers for more than thirty years, but has some fundamental flaws.
-The first is its syntax, which looks like something produced by a cat dancing on the keyboad.
+The first is its syntax, which looks like something produced by a cat dancing on the keyboard.
 The second is that it runs commands by handing them over to whatever operating system it is running on, which make portability a constant headache.
 (Quick, should you use `rm` or `del` to delete a file?)
 Third, Make doesn't have a debugger: the only way to track